MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-mlflow-cli-runs.md

 # Track experiments and models with MLflow

 *Tracking* is the process of saving relevant information about experiments.
 In this article, you learn how to use MLflow for tracking experiments and runs in Azure Machine Learning workspaces.
-The saved metadata varies by experiment, and can include:
+The saved tracking metadata varies by experiment, and can include:

 - Code
 - Environment details such as OS version and Python packages